 You know what’s great about the Olympics, besides all the awesome sports events?

-I took advantage of my girls' natural curiosity about the athletes to show them the countries each one represents with this simple Mapping the Olympics activity.
+I took advantage of my girls’ natural curiosity about the athletes to show them the countries each one represents with this simple Olympic Mapping Activity.

-Special Note: You can find the Rio 2016 Website at this link if you want to do an updated version of this activity for the 2016 Summer Olympics.
+Special Note: You can find the PyeongChang 2018 website here if you want to do an updated version of this activity for the 2018 Winter Olympics.

 We began with some of the top medal winners (Norway and Canada), our country (the United States), and the host country (Russia).